z0link/terraform-provider-stepca/README.md

 ## Test Releases

-Every push to `main` publishes a prerelease on GitHub using the latest commit hash as the version.
-The packaged provider binary is uploaded as `terraform-provider-stepca_<commit>_linux_amd64.zip`.
+Every push to `main` publishes a prerelease on GitHub using a version string that combines the installed `step` CLI version and the commit tag.
+If the commit is not tagged the first six characters of the commit hash are used.
+The packaged provider binary is uploaded as `terraform-provider-stepca_stepca-<step-version>-<commit>_linux_amd64.zip`.

-To use a test build from this repository specify the commit hash as the provider
+To use a test build from this repository specify that version string as the provider
 version:

 ```hcl